amalali44/Doodle_Jump_Game/README.md

 # Doodle_Jump_Game
-A Doodle Jump game clone built with JavaScript, HTML and CSS to learn js methods
+A Doodle Jump game clone built with JavaScript, HTML and CSS to learn JavaScript methods